-During the first weeks of school there will be four tests on these terms, asking you to define all of the vocabulary.
-(The terms tests will be given in three separate parts: (a.) the Heinrichs terms, (b.)literary and rhetorical terms, (c.) syntax, diction, and grammatical language, (d.) fallacies (which won't be tested until the third quarter during our argument unit).
+During October, there will be four tests on these terms, asking you to match all of the vocabulary to its definition.
+(The term tests will be given in four separate parts: (a.)and (b.) literary and rhetorical terms, (c.) syntax, diction, and grammatical language, (d.) fallacies.
+There will be one a week in the month of October.
+You should start learning these words now.